Privacy Policy - June 2026

 Grofar Ltd is committed to protecting your privacy.
 This Privacy Policy outlines how we collect, use, store, and share personal data in our role as a Data Controller, particularly for visitors to our website, sales and marketing communications, analytics, support services, financial operations, and other business-related activities.
-By using our services and visiting our website (www.grofar.com), you agree to the collection and use of information in accordance with this policy.
+It reflects our obligations under the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, and the Data (Use and Access) Act 2025.

 For details about how we process data on behalf of our customers (schools or colleges) as a data processor, please see our Data Protection and Sharing Policy.